Naludrag/AIT/Labo1/Labo1.md

 drwxr-xr-x 2 stephane stephane 4096 sep 23 06:12 Videos
 ```

-After that we ran the command `tar -zxvf /mnt/backup1/backup.tar.gz -C /tmp` again and checked if the changes that we made were still there and we can see that the changes were dropped and the restore of the home directory is complete.
+After that we ran the command `sudo tar -zxvf /mnt/backup1/backup.tar.gz -C /tmp` again and checked if the changes that we made were still there and we can see that the changes were dropped and the restore of the home directory is complete.
 We find the values from the backup again.

+If the command is ran without the **sudo** command we found out that the metadata did not change in that case.

 ```bash
 stephane@ubuntu:~$ ls -l /tmp/home/stephane/